ONSdigital/dis-design-system-go/README.md

 ### Dependencies

-To build, run, deploy, test and audit the app you will need some additional tooling:
+To build, run, deploy, test, lint and audit the app you will need some additional tooling:

 #### NVM